tobg8/scalingo-test/README.md

 ## Points to consider

 - The request MUST contain a `language` query parameter, this is the point to me, do a search public repositories on a specific language.
-- The response IS paginated, 100 repositories per page (but can be more or less, *per_page* parameter)
+- The response IS paginated, 100 repositories per page (but can be less, *per_page* parameter)

 ## Usage of API